bruj0/rfc/.github/ISSUE_TEMPLATE/rfc-template.md

 ## Motivation or Why

-* Why are we doing this?
+* Why are we discussing this?
 * What use cases does it support?

 ## Assumptions and Goals

 * What are the assumptions in which we are basing our degisn?
-* What is the expected outcome?
+* What is the expected outcome or goals?
 * What are not goals of this RFC?

 ## Design

 This is the bulk of the RFC.
-Explain the design in enough detail for somebody familiar with the network to understand, and for somebody familiar with the code practices to implement.
+Explain the design in enough detail so that:
+* Somebody familiar with the topic can understand
+* Somebody familiar with the code practices can implement.
-This should get into specifics and corner-cases, and include examples of how the feature is used.

 ## Drawbacks